-At this time of year, next year’s budget is already weighing heavily on your mind.
-If you are a charter school in its first few years, you are probably expecting higher enrollment, and therefore will need more teachers as well.
-But one question is not so easy to answer, and has a big impact: How many administrators is the right number for your school?
+Next year’s budget is probably already weighing heavily on your mind.
+If you are a charter school in its first few years, you are probably expecting higher enrollment, and therefore, will need more teachers as well.
+But one question that is not so easy to answer, and has a big impact is: How many administrators is the right number for your school?

 At first glance, I am sure that everyone out there is thinking – Well, we could use more than we have!
 There is no doubt that the school administrators you have are worked to their maximum capacity already.
 I can’t think of a school out there that didn’t wish they had just one more AP, just one more Dean, just one more Curriculum Specialist.
 We have to balance that idea with a budget that leads to the financial solvency of the school, and the administrators are most likely the highest paid members of your staff.
 They might even be paid as much as two teachers.
 If we had to choose between an additional administrator or two full-time highly qualified teachers, which would help the school more?
 How do you factor that into your decision?

 So what is the right number- and how do schools decide?